Water Chemistry Water Chemistry — Does Pool Chlorine Lighten Hair? Chemistry & Protection Tips

 Will swimming in my new pool make my hair lighter/blonde?

-I just got my first pool this summer and I'm still learning about all the chemicals.
+Between being a total pool newbie and having no clue about proper chlorine levels, I'm wondering if I'm accidentally bleaching my hair every time I swim.
 My daughter has been swimming almost daily and I swear her brown hair is starting to look lighter, almost with blonde streaks.
 Is this actually happening or am I imagining things?

 The pool store told me to keep my chlorine levels between 1-3 ppm, and I've been pretty good about testing and adding chemicals.
 But now I'm wondering if the chlorine is actually bleaching her hair?
 If this is really happening, is there anything I can do to prevent it while still keeping the pool safe to swim in?